There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Yes!
 I loved it and would definitely go back even though we’ve pretty much seen everything.
 We did miss the Wupatki Pueblo so I’d like to see that but this is definitely worth it.

 It’s a great road trip stop between Page and Flagstaff and you really don’t need to set aside tons of time for it.
 Maybe 1.5 hours for just this and I’d say maybe 3 if you go to Sunset Crater, too.
+You could also visit with Walnut Canyon as a day trip from Page.

 Have you been to Wupatki National Monument in Arizona?
 What did you think of it?
 What are your favorite ruins in Arizona?